 Education Costs are Lower

 Because your degree will generally take less time to complete in the UK than in other countries, this will also save you money.
-Although four-year programs are increasing in popularity, most degree programs in the UK require a three-year course and a masters program is typically between one and two years.
-When you consider the shorter timeframe, the cost will be much lower if you only have to plan for three years instead of four or even five as in many other countries.
+Although four-year programs are increasing in popularity, most degree programs in the UK are three years, and a masters program is typically between one and two years.

 Although international students can manage their affairs so that their UK education is affordable, UK policymakers are taking note of an alarming trend in the cost of education for non-EU students.
-With exchange rates climbing, life in the UK can be quite expensive generally.
+With exchange rates climbing, life in the UK can be quite expensive.
 In addition, unlike in many other EU countries, non-EU students are charged higher rates in the UK than students from EU countries.
 One recent study from the Higher Education Policy Institute warned that the UK must act to contain and reduce tuition and costs to stay competitive in the hunt for international students.
 At InternationalStudent.com, we are always cheered when policy-makers take note of the increasing costs of international education.
 As global competition for international students heats up, we’ll be watching for the UK to act aggressively to keep the UK a primary destination for international students.